esamattis/qdomain/README.md

 `qdomain` takes a callback and returns a promise.
 That callback can be resolved or rejected using following methods:

-  1. Throw an exception on this tick, the next or whatever.
+  1. Throw an exception on this tick, the next or whenever.
 That's the magic of domains!
   2. Call `resolve` or `reject` on the given defer object
+    - It's full [Q defer object][defer]
   3. Return another promise

 This makes it easy to capture stream errors while piping for example